catmaid/CATMAID/API_CHANGELOG.md

   The response format changed.
 Now a dictionary mapping user IDs to the number of edited nodes is returned.

+- `GET /{project_id}/projects/export`:
+  Stacks include now also their translation and orientation relative to project space.

 ### Deprecations

 - `GET /{project_id}/annotationdiagram/nx_json`: